.0 File Extension

 Popularity |

-A 0 file is an Android digital certificate.
+A 0 file may also be an Android digital certificate.
 It contains credentials used to verify a website, network, or application's identity and authenticity.
 You can install 0 files at the user level on any Android device, but you can install 0 files at the system level on only rooted Android devices.

 Devices, networks, websites, and applications use digital certificates, issued by certificate authorities (CAs), to identify themselves to each other and confirm you are transmitting information between trusted parties.
 Sometimes, websites, networks, and applications will require you to download and manually install a digital certificate, so you can securely exchange information.